markNZed/TaskFlow/hub/README.md

-# Task Hub
+# Hub

-The Task Hub is implemented in Node using the Express framework and SQLite database.
+The Hub is implemented in Node using the Express framework and SQLite database.

-Information for the Task Hub is held in the `task.hub` object.
-Only the Task Hub writes to the `task.hub` object.
-The Task Processor communicates with the Task Hub using the object `task.procesor` which includes fields: command, commandArgs, and config.
+Information for the Hub is held in the `task.hub` object.
+Only the Hub writes to the `task.hub` object.
+The Processor communicates with the Hub using the object `task.procesor` which includes fields: command, commandArgs, and config.

 `task.hub.command` maybe be one of:
   * partial